An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Quinlivan Settlers in Australia in the 19th Century

 Quinlivan Settlers in New Zealand in the 19th Century

 The Quinlivan Family Crest was acquired from the Houseofnames.com archives.
 The Quinlivan Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 3 February 2015 at 12:25.
+This page was last modified on 3 May 2016 at 21:44.